NDAK18001U Big Data Systems (BDS)

 - Fast stream processing systems;

-- Techniques in data warehouses and parallel database systems.
+- Theories and techniques in parallel database systems.

 - Design of and trade-offs in the modern systems introduced in the course.